Chart Color Schemes

 Burdell - Mount Low has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects that could affect the region.
-Notable ones include Sanctum Master Planned Community, Lincoln Lifestyle Northern Beaches, North Shore Masterplanned Community, and Bushland Beach Master Planned Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely to impact the area.
+Key projects include Sanctum Master Planned Community, Lincoln Lifestyle Northern Beaches, North Shore Masterplanned Community, and Bushland Beach Master Planned Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.